aycabas/OneProductivityHub-TeamsFX-WomenInTechConf/Labs/00-Setup.md

 2. Select **Show All** --> **Teams**.

-> [!Note]
+---
-> It can take up to 24 hours for the "Teams" option to appear.
+**📌 NOTE 📌 :** It can take up to 24 hours for the "Teams" option to appear.
 During interim, you can [Upload your custom app to a Teams environment](https://cda.ms/1Js) for testing and validation.

+---

 3. Navigate to **Teams apps** --> **Setup Policies** --> **Global(Org-wide default)**